Temidayojnr/Backend-go/readme.md

 This was built by Temidayo Onifade for the primary aim of sharing my software Engineering journey as a backend developer.

-Backend-go is not out here to replace anyother available technical blog out there but just to share the tools i work with, new tools i learnt to use and open source projects i've worked on.
+Backend-go is not out here to replace any available technical blog but just to share the tools i work with, new tools i learnt to use and open source projects i've worked on.

 To initialize the project: git clone https://Temidayojnr@bitbucket.org/Temidayojnr/backend-go.git